Krynet-Community/.github/profile/README.md

 Otherwise, assume that the project is simply a **community project**.

-## 🌍 European Community
+## 🌎 International Community

-Krynet has an Icelandic origin, but its community naturally extends beyond Iceland.
+Krynet has an Icelandic origin, but **Krynet Community is an independent international community organization**.

-The broader European privacy and open-source ecosystem is an important part of the environment around projects like Krynet.
-Community members may come from Iceland, EU member states, other European countries, and elsewhere around the world.

-This organization welcomes contributions regardless of where contributors are located.
+The organization is not limited to Iceland or any particular European country.
+Contributors and projects may be based in different parts of the world, subject to the organization's contribution policies.

+**Contributions from individuals or entities based in the European Union are not accepted by this organization.**

+This restriction does not make Krynet Community a representative of any particular non-EU country or jurisdiction.
+The organization remains an independent community project.

 ## 💬 Why This Organization Exists